kyma-project/istio/docs/contributor/04-10-technical-design.md

 - Restart Pods with proxy sidecar when CNI config changes.
 - Restart Pods with proxy sidecar after an Istio version update.
 - Restart Pods with proxy sidecar when proxy resources change.
-- Restart Pods if they match predicates that IstioResourcesReconciliation component will specify (e.g. being up-to-date with an EnvoyFilter)
+- Restart Pods if they match predicates that the IstioResourcesReconciliation component specifies (for example, being up-to-date with EnvoyFilter)

 #### IstioResourcesReconciliation

-IstioResourcesReconciliation is a component responsible for applying resources dependent on Istio (e.g. VirtualService, EnvoyFilter) and making sure that the state of Istio service-mesh is configured according to those resources.
+IstioResourcesReconciliation is a component responsible for applying resources dependent on Istio, such as VirtualService or EnvoyFilter, and ensuring that the state of the Istio service mesh is configured correctly based on those resources.
-To ensure the correct state, IstioResourcesReconciliation component provides predicates on per-resource basis, that are consumed by IstioIngressGatewayReconciliation and ProxySidecarReconciliation.
-The predicates specify when does a restart of the aforementioned components should happen.
+To maintain the correct state, the IstioResourcesReconciliation component provides predicates on a per-resource basis, which are consumed by the IstioIngressGatewayReconciliation and ProxySidecarReconciliation components.
+The predicates specify when the aforementioned components should be restarted.
-For cases where it isn't trivial to check whether the configuration got applied to cluster state we use timestamp based approach.
-For example `envoy_filter_allow_partial_referer` resource is annotated with `istios.operator.kyma-project.io/updatedAt` annotation containing the timestamp at which it was last updated, and the predicate will trigger sidecar and Ingress gateway restart if the target has been created before this timestamp.
+For cases where it isn't trivial to check whether the configuration has been applied to the cluster state, a timestamp-based approach is used.
+For example, the `envoy_filter_allow_partial_referer` resource is annotated with the `istios.operator.kyma-project.io/updatedAt` annotation, which includes the timestamp of its last update.
+The predicate initiates a restart of the sidecar and Ingress Gateway if the target had been created prior to this timestamp.

 #### IstioIngressGatewayReconciliation